sarah-browning/sarah-browning/README.md

 ### Hi there! 👋

 My name is **Sarah Browning** and I'm a web programming student studying at NSCC Marconi Campus.
-I love animals (especially my three cats!), video games, reading, coding, and playing Dungeons & Dragons and other tabletop RPGs.
+I love animals (especially my three cats!), video games, reading, coding, and playing Dungeons & Dragons and other tabletop RPGs or board games.

 <!--
 **sarah-browning/sarah-browning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.